 Application Process and Requirements

-The bioengineering graduate program provides educational and research experiences that integrate the sciences of biology and medicine with the practices and principles of engineering.
+The bioengineering M.S. and Ph.D. graduate programs provide educational and research experiences that integrate the sciences of biology and medicine with the practices and principles of engineering.
 The program prepares graduates to become leaders in research, academia, industry or government.
 The graduate program in bioengineering admits few M.S.-only students because it is a research-oriented training program.

-Admission to the Bioengineering Graduate Program is very competitive.
+Admission to the bioengineering M.S. and Ph.D. graduate programs is very competitive.
 Successful applicants typically have GPAs above 3.5 (on a 4.0 = A scale) and GRE scores above the 80th percentiles.
-For Fall 2022 admission cycle only, GRE scores are optional and will not be required.
+However, the admissions committee takes a holistic approach in reviewing applications in their entirety, not only focusing on grades or test scores.
+They would like to see a well-written person essay and statement of purpose, relevant research background, as well as solid letters of recommendation.
 The Department seeks students with strong analytical skills, demonstrated motivation, and experimental research experience or volunteer experience in bioengineering.
-Although not required, competitive applicants are encouraged to speak with bioengineering graduate program faculty regarding their research prior to submitting an application to see beginning graduate studies at Illinois.
+Although not required, competitive applicants are encouraged to speak with bioengineering graduate program faculty to learn more about their research and how it aligns with the student’s interests.

 Applicants must have earned a bachelor's degree in bioengineering or a related field.
 Engineering students must have prior training in life sciences.
 Biology students must have strong mathematical and quantitative preparation, including calculus and differential equations.
 For more information, see preparing for graduate studies in bioengineering.